 So, I pulled my books from KDPS when my 3 month term expired and re-listed with other retailers.
 Due to many other problems with Amazon practices, as reported by a large number of Indie authors, I wasn’t planning on ever returning.

 In October-November 2012 book sales really plunged, and they kept going down in the following months.
 I started regretting de-listing from KDPS, recalling much better sales.

 At the time I was hard at work on my new epic novel, THE EARTH SHIFTER, and had no time to market my books.
 I thought that perhaps my lack of marketing was causing a plunge in sales.
 What I didn’t know at the time was that many Indies complained of plunging sales since last October.
 Some attributed it to elections, others thought it was because Amazon further tweaked algorithms in favor of Big 6.

 I happen to think that there were at least 2 more contributing factors:

-1. The downmarket direction the Kindle sales have taken, which makes it difficult for mainstream or upmarket books like mine to compete.
+1. The downmarket direction the Kindle sales have taken, which makes it difficult for mainstream or upmarket books, like mine, to compete.

 2. The sheer number of free ebooks on KDPS.
-If you have tons of freebies to chose from, why would you ever consider paid books, even if they are good?
+If you have tons of freebies to choose from, why would you ever consider paid books, even if they are good?
 This level of saturation of course decreases dramatically the sales efficiency and visibility of each book out there.

 These two reasons may be the main culprits of the plunging sales many Indies report.
 This is a topic worth investigating further and I might expand on it in a future post.